The Maze Runner (novel series): The Fever Code

 The Fever Code is the fifth book released in the series, on September 27, 2016.

 It is the second prequel and the fifth installment of The Maze Runner series.
 It is the second book in narrative order, preceded by The Kill Order and followed by The Maze Runner.

 The book is set in between the events of The Kill Order and immediately before The Maze Runner.
 The novel is written from the various points of view of "The Gladers".
 The book primarily focuses on the training that Thomas and the others undergo before being sent into the Maze, however, it also explores the relationships between the Gladers before they underwent "the Swipe" that suppressed their memories, describes "the Purge" that is briefly mentioned in The Death Cure, and the lives of the Gladers before Thomas' insertion into the Maze, since during the events in the book he is working for WICKED.
 This book gives a background of the series, providing the reader with information they have been asking themselves.
 The book ends with the final moments before Thomas enters the Box, when he is betrayed and sent into the Maze at the beginning of The Maze Runner.

 The Maze Cutter series

 The Maze Cutter

 The Maze Cutter is the first book of a spin-off trilogy to The Maze Runner series.
-It was published on October 4, 2022.
-It takes place 73 years after we the end of The Death Cure.
-It is centered around the descendants of the Gladers.
+It was published on October 4, 2022 and on November 1, 2022 in North America.
+It is centered around the descendants of the Gladers, who encounter a ship from the mainland 73 years after the events of The Death Cure.

+The Godhead Complex

+The Godhead Complex is the second book in The Maze Cutter spin-off trilogy.
+It was published on November 14, 2023.

+The Infinite Glade

+The Infinite Glade is the third and final book in The Maze Cutter spin-off trilogy.
+It was announced in October 2024 and was released on September 9, 2025.

 Other releases

 The Maze Runner Files

 The Maze Runner Files is a companion book to The Maze Runner series.
-It was released on 1 January 2013 as an e-book.
-It is 50 pages long.
+It was released on 1 January 2013 as an e-book and is 50 pages long.
 The book is divided into three parts: Confidential Files, Recovered Correspondence, and Suppressed Memories.

-It contains information about the Flare, WICKED and some of the Gladers.
+It contains information about the Flare, a disease caused because of a man-made disaster.
+WICKED and some of the Gladers.
 It also reveals events such as Thomas and Teresa's first conversation, Minho's Phase Three Trial, Frypan's past, e-mails between WICKED correspondents, and more.